Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Multi-qubit magic distillation

-Note that Theorem~\ref{thm:bound_magic} is similar with the relationship between PPT and entanglement distillation: a PPT entangled state cannot be used for preparing Bell states.
-A major difference between PPT and Triangle criteria is the stability under tensor product.
+Despite the similarity, a major difference between PPT and Triangle criteria is the stability under tensor product.
 It is easy to show that if two states are both PPT, then the tensor product of these two states is also PPT.
 This means that there exists some bound entangled state which cannot be transformed into Bell states given arbitrary number of copies.
 However, this conclusion cannot be directly generalized to Triangle Criterion as the definition of magic has no space structure, i.e., it is not compatible with the tensor product operation.
-Actually, we prove that the Triangle Criterion is not tensor stable: \begin{theorem} There exists a two-qubit state which cannot be converted into single-qubit magic states with stabilizer operations using a single copy.
-However, the state can be used to distil single-qubit $T$\,states given multiple copies. \end{theorem} This conclusion indicates that genuinely multi-qubit magic distillation protocols are strictly more powerful than single-qubit distillation protocols, thereby resolving the open problem posed in Ref.~\cite{reichardt2006quantum}.
+Actually, we prove that the Triangle Criterion is not tensor stable: \begin{theorem} There exists a two-qubit state which cannot be converted, even probabilistically, into single-qubit magic states with stabilizer operations using a single copy.
+However, the state can be used to distil arbitrary single-qubit magic states given multiple copies. \end{theorem} This conclusion indicates that genuinely multi-qubit magic distillation protocols are strictly more powerful than single-qubit distillation protocols, thereby resolving the open problem posed in Ref.~\cite{reichardt2006quantum}.
+Here, a single-qubit (multi-qubit) magic distillation protocol takes many single-qubit (multi-qubit) magic states as input and outputs a state close to some pure single-qubit magic state, such as the $T$ state defined as $\ket{T}\propto\ket{0}+e^{\mathrm{i}\pi/4}\ket{1}$.
 We establish this result by numerically searching over all two-qubit states that are not detected by the two-qubit Triangle Criterion but are detected by the four-qubit Triangle Criterion with two copies.
 By optimizing the violation of the four-qubit Triangle Criterion, we find a two-qubit state such that two copies of this state can be converted into a single-qubit magic state, which can then be further distilled into a $T$ state~\cite{bravyi2005universal}.
 The explicit state we find and the corresponding distillation procedure are presented in \SM{}~\ref{app:single_distillation}.